 Driven to act on behalf of his people, Al Ketzler, Sr. of Nenana helped to organize a meeting of 32 villages in Tanana during 1962.
-Flying to Washington D.C. with a petition signed by 24 villages in hand, Ketzler, Sr. organized a statewide coalition of Alaska Native leaders that would eventually become known as the Tanana Chiefs Conference, banding together to protect Alaska Native land rights.
-This led to the Secretary of the Interior freezing state land selections until the issue of Native land claims was settled in 1966.
+Flying to Washington D.C. with a petition signed by 24 villages in hand, Ketzler, Sr. organized a statewide coalition of Alaska Native leaders that would eventually become known as the Tanana Chiefs Conference.
+This led to the Secretary of the Interior freezing state land selections in 1966 until the issue of Native land claims was settled.

-The Alaska Federation of Natives (AFN) was the next organization to be formed.
+The Alaska Federation of Natives (AFN) was formed in 1966.
 The Tanana Chiefs Conference representatives and over 400 Alaska Native people from 17 Native organizations gathered in Anchorage for a 3-day conference to address Alaska Native aboriginal land rights.
-AFN became a unified voice for all Alaska Natives in the fight for land claims and led to all land conveyances in Alaska to be frozen until the issue of land claims was resolved.
+AFN became a unified voice for all Alaska Natives in the fight for land claims.

 The initial meeting of the Tanana Chiefs was monumental for Alaska Native advocacy and established the pathway to one of the largest land claims settlements in United States history.